GCadel/dog_breed_classification/README.md

 ### Part A: Take a photo

 Take a picture of the dog you'd like to analyze.
-The clearer the photo of the dog, the likelihood of the algorithm correctly identifying the dog breed increases.
+The clearer the dog's photo, the likelihood of the algorithm correctly identifying the dog breed increases.

 Here's an example of a good photo: